quality icon

 Most expensive cars to insure in Wisconsin

-Maserati Quattroporte stands out as the most expensive car to insure in Wisconsin, with an average annual cost of $6,020.
+Maserati Quattroporte tops the list as the most expensive car to insure in Wisconsin, at an average annual cost of $6,020.
+Below is a list of the most expensive vehicles to insure in Wisconsin and their average annual premiums.

 Make ModelAverage annual premium